rh-ai-quickstart/spending-transaction-monitor/AppleSiliconPodmanSetup.md

 This is especially useful on Apple Silicon when you need x86_64 container builds (for example, if ARM builds break under QEMU).

 ## The Problem
-Sometimes Mac cannot translate the commands in one chip architecture so we need a layer to do this for us.
-Qemu is usual the software for the job, but in some cases when the process for building images is computationally complex the M series mac will Sig fault.
+On Apple Silicon Macs, commands or binaries built for x86_64 (Intel/AMD) CPUs often cannot run natively due to the ARM architecture.
+To bridge this gap, a compatibility layer like QEMU is typically used to emulate x86_64.
+However, when building complex container images, QEMU emulation can sometimes fail, causing segmentation faults (SIGSEGV errors) on M-series Macs.

 ### Symptoms